QuaSi-Software/Documentation/docs/resie_energy_systems.md

 When a component outputs energy, it writes a negative amount of energy to the right side of the interfaces of all its inputs and writes a positive amount of energy to the left side of all its outputs.
 The connected components can then maintain the energy balance by writing matching positive / negative energy values to their inputs / outputs.
 In addition, this mechanism is also used to differentiate between energy demands and the loading potential for storage components.

 This mechanism has proven useful as otherwise the implementation of every component would have to check if it is connected to a bus or a single other component as well as if it is a storage component or not.
-The interfaces simplify this behaviour and decouple the implementations of components, which is important to maintain the flexibility of the overall simulation software in regards to new components.
+The interfaces simplify this behavior and decouple the implementations of components, which is important to maintain the flexibility of the overall simulation software in regards to new components.